darkbloom-dance/homepage/README.md

 ✨ = Solo act debut
 ## 2025

+- ✨✨ October 31st - Nightmare on Starr St II : The Haunting Of Hot Hill w/ Black Garter Revue, Thomaston, ME
+    - Premeired two acts
+    - Everyond killed it, what talent!
+    - Apologies to our tech wizards, Garter Loop is getting fixed asap.
+Thanks for the patience, thanks for being grounded.
 - ✨ August 30th - Tongue Tied with Two Swallows Kitchen and Black Garter Revue at Box Tie Studios, Portland, ME
     - Ran an intro to burlesque station.
 We played with boas, strutted around, talked about parallels between "scene" head space and character head space.
     - Debuted an act!
 Head Like A Hole is very fun, even more fun when it's slowed down.